My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

-Take the time to create your very first budget with one of these free teen budget worksheets.
-Learn from your budgeting each week, make tweaks, and get really good at this before you reach your early 20s.
+Get your students to take the time to create their very first budget with one of these free teen budget worksheets.
+Help them learn from budgeting each week, make tweaks, and get really good at this before they reach their early 20s.

 2. Create a Savings Goal to Reach By 18

 Ever wondered how much a teen should have saved by 18?

 That really depends on what their life situation is going to look like right after graduating high school.

 I’ve got an entire article to help you + your teen calculate an estimated savings goal.
 Sit down, figure out an estimate amount, and then start looking at how to meet that savings goal.

 How much time does your teen have between now and when they turn 18?
 What would they need to save each month, or each week, in order to meet that savings goal?

 All great questions to answer when setting their savings goal.